Skip to main content

 info

-Note that anyone connecting with the API user credentials will be working under
+Note that anyone connecting with the API user credentials will be working under the same user name, so you cannot distinguish in the Salesforce logs who made a given change.

 To set this up:

-3. Create an integration user with the following settings:
+1. Create an integration user with the following settings:

 • License: Salesforce Integration